-The investigation committee will complete the investigation within 1 (one) month of receiving the complaint, and will communicate the outcome to the complainant and the accused.
+The investigation committee will complete the investigation within I (one) month of receiving the complaint, and will communicate the outcome to the complainant and the accused.
 If the allegations are substantiated, disciplinary measures will be taken.

 Further support and advice will be made available to the complainant and harasser once the investigation is complete.
-Information can be found at: http://www.ulab.edu.bd/Student-Affairs/home/
+Information can be found at: https://sao.ulab.edu.bd/